NataaNK/NataaNK/README.md

 # 💥¡Welcome!💥
-I am Natalia Rodríguez Navarro, and I'm studying Computer Engineering at Carlos III University of Madrid.
+I am **Natalia Rodríguez Navarro**, currently pursuing a degree in Computer Engineering at Carlos III University of Madrid.
+My academic focus includes advanced topics such as machine learning, artificial intelligence, and software development.
+I am particularly interested in how technology can be used to solve complex problems and enhance user interaction.
+I actively participate in a wide range of projects, utilizing a variety of programming languages, which allows me to apply theoretical knowledge in diverse practical settings and significantly expand my skill set.

 ### Capabilities 💪
 - Machine Learning